CLICK HERE FOR INDEX PAGE

 More examples of objects engraved / cut using a laser cutter/etching machine are shown below.

-A typical Laser Cutter / Etching Machine is shown below.
+A basic image of a typical Laser Cutter / Etching Machine is shown below.
 The example shown is no larger than a typical photocopier.
 A vacuum bed holds the work to cut/ engraved securely and the lens system directs the laser as it cuts / etches the material.

 CLICK HERE FOR CNC INDEX PAGE